 Explanation of Parkinson’s Law

-Cyril Northcote Parkinson, a British historian, and the author was the first to propose Parkinson’s Law.
-He saw that work expands to cover the time assigned to it, regardless of the task’s intricacy or difficulty.
+Cyril Northcote Parkinson, a British naval historian, and author of 60 books was the first to propose Parkinson’s Law.

 How to Use Parkinson’s Law to Your Advantage